emgsilva/esilva.net/index.md

 ---
 # Welcome to my website/blog

-Here you find content about different activities I am involved on: from opinions/rants to overview of projects and experiments I am involved.
-Furthermore, I also publish regularly a diggest of differen things I read/watch/observe.
+Here you find content about different activities I am involved on: from opinions/rants to overview of projects and experiments I perform.